 - Block users from using removable devices (ex.
 USB memory sticks) on the computer.

-- Block users' access to Control Panel and to the Settings app.
+- Block users' access to the Control Panel and to the Settings app.

-- Hide specific elements from the Control Panel.
+- Hide specific elements from the Windows user interface or the Control Panel.

 - Specify the wallpaper used on the Desktop and block users from changing it.

 - Block users from enabling/disabling LAN connections or block them from changing the properties of the computer's LAN (Local Area Network) connections.